StefanRadu-ITSERVER/website/docs/csharp/generics/generics.md

 ```

 ::: warning
-Notice the extra set of parantheses surrounding `(Song)item`.
+Notice the extra set of parantheses surrounding `(Song)item`
 :::

-To fix this, we can check to see if the current item is a `Song` object and then we can try to print its `Name`.
+To fix this, we can check to see if the current item is a `Song` object and then we can try to print its `Name` property.

 ``` csharp
 foreach (var item in array)